 The Group's sensitivity analysis of risks of fluctuations in prices of equity instruments is as follows.
-This sensitivity shows the effects on other comprehensive income (before tax effects) of a 10% decrease in prices of listed stocks as of the end of each fiscal year.
+This sensitivity shows the effects on other comprehensive income (before tax effects) in the consolidated statement of comprehensive income of a 10% decrease in prices of listed stocks as of the end of each fiscal year.
 The sensitivity assumes that other variable factors remain constant.

-(Millions of yen)

-Fiscal year ended March 31, 2021 Fiscal year ended March 31, 2022

-Other comprehensive income (359) (258)
+Fiscal year ended March 31, 2022 Fiscal year ended March 31, 2023 Other comprehensive income (258) (259)